poseidon/matchbox/Documentation/bootkube.md

 # Self-Hosted Kubernetes

-The self-hosted Kubernetes example provisions a 3 node Kubernetes v1.3.4 cluster with etcd, flannel, and a special "runonce" host Kublet.
-The CoreOS [bootkube](https://github.com/coreos/bootkube) tool is used to bootstrap kubelet, apiserver, scheduler, and controller-manager as pods, which can be managed via kubectl. `bootkube start` is run on any controller (i.e. master) to create a temporary control-plane and start Kubernetes components initially.
+The self-hosted Kubernetes example provisions a 3 node "self-hosted" Kubernetes v1.4.0 cluster.
+On-host kubelets wait for an apiserver to become reachable, then yield to kubelet pods scheduled via daemonset. [bootkube](https://github.com/kubernetes-incubator/bootkube) is run on any controller to bootstrap a temporary apiserver which schedules control plane components as pods before exiting.
 An etcd cluster backs Kubernetes and coordinates CoreOS auto-updates (enabled for disk installs).

-## Experimental

-Self-hosted Kubernetes is under very active development by CoreOS.

 ## Requirements